In the last year, DiscoverOrg scaled our SDR team from 5 reps to over 20.

 A wrong hire at any time has the potential to have act as a virus and negatively impact various functions resulting in a domino effect of downward spirals.
-On the other hand, good hires keep the ideas fresh and flowing (similar to water) while continually evolving processes and procedures to keep the business alive, healthy, and growing.
+On the other hand, good hires keep the ideas fresh and flowing while continually evolving processes and procedures to keep the business alive, healthy, and growing.

-So how do we hire?
-Generally speaking, we do it in a very normal way: a phone interview, followed by an in-person interview with myself and our Business Development Manager during which we do a roleplay (always valuable), and sometimes I call their references (never feels like very valuable).
+Generally speaking, we do it in a very normal way: a phone interview, followed by an in-person interview with myself and our Business Development Manager during which we do a role play.
+Sometimes I call their references (that never feels like very valuable).

-What does this give me?
 It gives me a wicked smart sales team.
-It gives me a team that – though we support them – can figure out things on their own and take initiative.
-A Team that can understand our product with relative ease and articulate the value of that product to the smart VPs of Sales and Marketing and CEOs that we’re calling on.
-A team I can count on as the foundation to get anything and everything else done.
+It gives me a team that can figure out things on their own – although we support them – and take initiative.
+A team that can understand our product with relative ease and articulate the value of that product to the smart VPs of Sales and Marketing and CEOs that we’re calling on.
+It’s a team I can count on as the foundation to get anything and everything else done.

 When we started doing this: